imagemin/jpegtran-bin/readme.md

 ### OS X and Linux

-Run `npm install` to build the binary.
+- Run `npm install` to build the binary.

+The `nasm` (Netwide Assember) package is required to build the binary on Ubuntu.

 ### Windows